SeaQL/seaql.github.io/Blog/blog/2022-08-12-3k-github-stars.md

 ## Where're We Now?

-We're thrilled by the adoption and constructive feedback from the Rust community.
-We couldn't make it this far without your support and contributions.
+We're pleased by the adoption by the Rust community.
+We couldn't make it this far without your feedback and contributions.

 <div class="row">
     <div class="col col--4 margin-top--md margin-bottom--md">